Jure Zdovc: Club career

 As a junior level player, Zdovc began his playing career with Comet Slovenske Konjice.
-He also played with the junior teams of Smelt Olimpija.
-During his senior men's pro club career, he played with the following teams: the senior men's team of Smelt Olimpija, Knorr Bologna, Limoges CSP, Iraklis Thessaloniki, Helios Suns, PSG Racing, Tofaş, Panionios Athens, Geoplin Slovan, and Split CO.
+He also played for the junior teams of Smelt Olimpija.
+During his senior men's pro club career, he played for the following teams: the senior men's team of Smelt Olimpija, Knorr Bologna, Limoges CSP, Iraklis Thessaloniki, Helios Suns, PSG Racing, Tofaş, Panionios Athens, Geoplin Slovan, and Split CO.

 With the French club Limoges CSP, Zdovc won the EuroLeague's 1992–93 season championship, and he was voted to the EuroLeague All-Final Four Team.
 He also won the French League's 1992–93 season championship, while playing with Limoges.
 In 1997, as a Paris Racing player, he also won the French League championship.

 While playing with Union Olimpija, Zdovc won two Slovenian Premier League championships, and three Slovenian Cups.
 With the same club, he also won the 2001–02 season's championship of the Adriatic League, and he was voted the 2002 Adriatic League Final Four MVP.
 With Split Croatia, he won the 2003 Croatian Premier League championship.